 By Jyoti of Story at Every Corner | YouTube

-- You will learn about the mighty pintxo and nibblers like olives, cheese and nuts.
+- Learn about the mighty pintxo and nibblers like olives, cheese and nuts

-- You’ll discover the delicious tapas like empanadas, potato braves, tomato breads, pebrots de pedrón and so many more.
+- Discover the delicious tapas like empanadas, potato braves, tomato breads, pebrots de pedrón and so many more

-You’ll learn how proud Barcelona’s residents are of their local family run stores and how they cherish the locally made, high quality goods despite the higher costs.
+You’ll learn how proud Barcelona’s residents are of their local family run stores.
+They cherish the locally made, high-quality goods despite the higher costs.

 You’ll find that you’ll learn a lot more about life on a food tour than just the amazing food.
 It’s a big part of the best Barcelona experiences.

-(If you prefer a non-vegetarian option in Barcelona, you could try this Spanish cooking class and Boqueria Market tour.)
+And if you prefer a non-vegetarian option in Barcelona, you could try this Spanish cooking class and Boqueria Market tour.